coder-shanks/reactjs-interview/README.md

-# reactjs-interview
+# Hi there!
-Repository containing details for the RedBrick AI Technical interview
+This repositiory contains details for the RedBrick AI Front end technical interview.